Harvard Extension Courses in Computer Science

 CSCI E-40 Section 1 (24033)

-Spring 2023
+Spring 2025

 Communication Protocols and Internet Architectures

-Leonard Evenchik SM, Lecturer in Extension, Harvard University
+Len Evenchik SM, Lecturer in Extension, Harvard University

 Networks are now too large, complex, and diverse to be built on an ad hoc basis.
 This course provides a structured approach to the design, analysis, and implementation of networks and protocols.
 We study various protocols, including TCP/IP, WWW/HTTP, e-mail/SMTP, domain name system (DNS), multimedia protocols for voice and video, routing protocols (RIP, OSPF, and BGP), and the IEEE 802 LAN protocol suite.
 In each case, the protocol's functions and the underlying reference model are discussed.
 LAN architecture and design, network security and encryption, and the design and analysis of both private networks and the internet are presented.
-The course discusses new areas of work, including real-time voice and video on the internet, quality of service (QoS), gigabit wireless networks, internet of things (IoT), software-defined networks (SDN), and network functions virtualization (NFV).
+The course discusses new areas of work, including real-time voice and video on the internet, Cloud network architecture, gigabit wireless networks, internet of things (IoT), software-defined networks (SDN), and network functions virtualization (NFV).

 Prerequisites: Programming or networking experience; a basic understanding of the principles of communication protocols.

-CSCI E-43 Section 1 (24587)
+CSCI E-49b Section 1 (26757)

-Spring 2023
+Spring 2025

-Prerequisites: CSCI E-45a, CSCI E-45b, or the equivalent.
+Prerequisites: CSCI E-7, CSCI E-33a, CSCI E-90, or CSCI E-94, or the equivalent.

-CSCI E-45b Section 1 (24037)
+CSCI E-49 Section 1 (16960)

-Fall 2022
+Fall 2024

 Cloud Security

-Ramesh Nagappan MS, Security Technologist, Amazon
+Ramesh Nagappan MS, Principal Security Technologist, Amazon

 Cloud computing infrastructure has become a mainstay of the information technology industry, opening the possibility for on-demand, highly elastic, and infinite computer power with scalability and supporting the delivery of mission-critical secure enterprise applications and services.
 This course provides ground-up coverage on the high level concepts of cloud landscape, architectural principles, development techniques, design patterns, and real-world security best practices as applied to cloud service providers and consumers.
 It also addresses regulatory compliance requirements critical to design, implement, deliver, and manage secure cloud-based services.
 The course delves into the secure cloud-based application development processes that build on DevOps and DevSecOps processes, proactively identifying and mitigating risks with threat models, protection, and isolation of physical and logical infrastructures including computer storage (cloud-hosted virtualization, containerization using Docker and Kubernetes) and network topologies; comprehensive data protection with applied cryptography; end-to-end identity management and access control; monitoring, auditing, intrusion detection, and incident response processes; fraud detection (using machine learning and artificial intelligence techniques); and complying with industry and regulatory mandates.
 The course leverages cloud computing security guidelines set forth by the International Organization for Standardization (ISO), National Institute of Standards and Technology (NIST), European Union Agency for Network and Information Security (ENISA), and Cloud Security Alliance (CSA).